Rick Suder

 Rick Suder Jr. (born c.
 1964) is an American retired athlete who played college basketball for Duquesne of the Atlantic 10 Conference (A-10) from 1982 to 1986.
 He holds the Duquesne single-season and career free throw percentage records as well as the A-10 career free throw percentage record.
 Suder formerly held the school single-game assists record.
 He led the A-10 in scoring and free throw percentage for the 1985-86 season.
 Suder graduated from Center High School before attending college locally at Duquesne.
 Following his basketball career, he had a career in business and became a financial advisor.
-Suder is the grandson of Major League Baseball infielder Pete Suder.
+Suder is the grandson of Major League Baseball infielder Pete Suder and father of Mid-American Conference Men's Basketball Player of the Year Peter Suder.

 Early life

 Rick Suder attended a basketball camp at Robert Morris University where he learned free throw shooting from Calvin Murphy who emphasized making the shot one motion.
 Suder is from Center Township, Beaver County, Pennsylvania.
+Like Pete Maravich, Suder has Serbian heritage and claims roots from nearby Aliquippa, Pennsylvania.
 He attended Center High School in Monaca, Pennsylvania— which merged into Central Valley High School in 2010— before matriculating to Duquesne, where he would earn the nickname "Suder the Shooter".
 He committed to Duquesne on April 18, 1982.
 Suder was a 1982 Pittsburgh Post-Gazette Fabulous 5 selection from the Western Pennsylvania Interscholastic Athletic League (WPIAL) and the Pittsburgh Public Schools.
 According to the Beaver County Sports Hall of Fame, he was also an (All-Area, Pittsburgh) first team selection by the Pittsburgh Press.